-To flash AtomVM packbeam file to an ESP32 device, use the mix.esp32.flash target.
+To flash AtomVM packbeam file to an ESP32 device, use the mix atomvm.esp32.flash task.
 Users will typically specify the device port and baud rate as command-line options to this target.

-Important In order to use the mix.esp32.flash target, you will need to install the esptool program.
+Important In order to use the mix atomvm.esp32.flash task, you will need to install the esptool program.

-'''

-$ mix atomvm.esp32.flash --port /dev/ttyUSB0 --baud 921600
+\$ mix atomvm.esp32.flash --port /dev/ttyUSB0 --baud 921600

-'''